 Now, what happens in the event of a disaster?

-You might be thinking: how much return on investment (ROI) can be gained from investing in DR?
+You might be thinking: how much return on investment (ROI) can I gain from investing in DR?
 It can be difficult to place an accurate value on digital assets and assess risk, but unforeseen events may cost your business more than just financially.

 Here’s a scenario to help you understand:

 There’s pipe damage causing flood in your data centre.
 The primary servers and backup servers are beyond repair; all your data storage media is gone.
 There is a backup of data at an off-site location.
 However, the off-site location is not located in Malaysia.
 To restore data will take days to weeks or even months to complete.
 Secondly, where should the data be restored?
-There are no standby servers to be utilised.
+There are no standby servers you can utilise.

 In order to purchase new servers to replace the faulty ones, delivery of hardware will take around two weeks, excluding the turnaround time for the finance department to follow process and procedures to churn out the purchase orders.
 While all these take place, employees are unable to access the systems, causing the business to be at a halt and severe monetary loss.